amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 ## ⚔️ SecOps: Day 2 Operational & Governance Controls
 Unlike a deployment-only IaC exercise, this project also explores the operational controls required after infrastructure exists.

-Automated Threat Hunting: /monitoring/Threat-Detection-Queries.kql contains KQL-based detection logic for suspicious infrastructure changes, including unauthorized NSG modifications and Key Vault-related activity.
+* **Automated Threat Hunting:** /monitoring/Threat-Detection-Queries.kql contains KQL-based detection logic for suspicious infrastructure changes, including unauthorized NSG modifications and Key Vault-related activity.

-Business Continuity Planning: /identity/setup-break-glass.ps1 documents an emergency-access strategy using a dedicated cloud-only break-glass identity.
+* **Business Continuity Planning:** /identity/setup-break-glass.ps1 documents an emergency-access strategy using a dedicated cloud-only break-glass identity.
 The purpose is to preserve administrative access during scenarios such as Microsoft Entra ID authentication or Conditional Access failures.

-Microsoft Defender for Cloud: The environment is evaluated through Microsoft Defender for Cloud to identify security posture weaknesses and prioritize remediation.
+* **Microsoft Defender for Cloud:** The environment is evaluated through Microsoft Defender for Cloud to identify security posture weaknesses and prioritize remediation.

-Encryption at Host: The architecture documents Azure Encryption at Host as an additional protection layer for VM host-level temporary disks and OS/data disk caches.
+* **Encryption at Host:** The architecture documents Azure Encryption at Host as an additional protection layer for VM host-level temporary disks and OS/data disk caches.

-Secure Out-of-Band Management (Replacing JIT): Traditional Just-In-Time (JIT) VM access is often used to mitigate brute-force attacks on Public IPs.
-Because this architecture adheres to strict Zero-Trust principles, Public IPs were explicitly blocked via Azure Policy.
-Administrative access is instead handled entirely via Azure Bastion over TLS, rendering traditional JIT redundant and eliminating the public attack surface entirely.
+* **Secure Out-of-Band Management:** Traditional Just-In-Time (JIT) VM access is primarily used to reduce exposure of management ports such as SSH/RDP.
+Because this architecture blocks public IP exposure through Azure Policy, administrative access is instead provided through Azure Bastion.
+This removes direct internet exposure of management ports and reduces the attack surface without relying on public RDP/SSH endpoints.

-Policy-as-Code: The environment uses the Microsoft Cloud Security Benchmark (MCSB) as a security baseline for evaluating configuration drift and identifying areas requiring remediation.
+* **Policy-as-Code:** The environment uses the Microsoft Cloud Security Benchmark (MCSB) as a security baseline for evaluating configuration drift and identifying areas requiring remediation.

 Continuous Compliance & GRC Reality
 A key objective of the project is demonstrating that secure infrastructure deployment does not automatically equal compliance.
 The implemented baseline was evaluated against the Microsoft Cloud Security Benchmark, producing an initial compliance result of approximately 17% despite the infrastructure itself achieving approximately 78% general health in the evaluated environment.